Q: How do you make a craft kit dance?

 An Urge to Give

-Then I heard a podcast that told the Toms story and was inspired to grow my little side-hustle for the sheer purpose of being able to give.
+One day I heard a podcast that told the Toms story and was inspired to grow my little side-hustle for the sheer purpose of being able to give.
 It hit me: the boxes I sold could fund boxes for children in need.

 I contacted With Love, a nearby foster care resource center, and they were thrilled to start accepting boxes.
 I rallied my friends and family to help me put them together.